 Treatment-effects Estimation of a Home-based Visitation Intervention on Children’s Early Numeracy Skills

 To date, there is a limited number of interventions that focus on promoting children’s mathematical knowledge while using a home-visitation approach and consequently, a limited number of research studies testing the effectiveness of home-based visitation interventions as measured by early numeracy.
 The project uses data from a larger longitudinal study from a low-income, urban sample and conducts an average treatment effects (ATEs) analysis to test group differences between treatment conditions on early numeracy competencies (oral counting, number identification, and quantity discrimination) among young children.

-Juliana Karras-Jean Gilles, Doctoral Student in Human Development at the CUNY Graduate Center
+Juliana Karras-Jean Gilles, Doctoral Candidate in Developmental Psychology at the CUNY Graduate Center

 Preparing Your Child to Meet the World: A Qualitative Inquiry of Afro-Caribbean & Black American Mothers’ Perspectives on Parenting